 – Increased interest to attend advanced schooling

-– Increased confidence that learner can manage formal learning programs
+– Increased confidence that learners can manage formal learning programs

 |– Full-time employment for learners in jobs that require high-school education

-– Independent living for learners from using salary to rent housing
+– Independent living for learners from using their salary to rent housing

 – Strong basic life skills for learners